alishehbaz/HackDartmouth2023/README.md

 ## How we built it
 React, Node.js, MongoDB, Typescript, and GPT-3.5

+## Best Domain Name -- Track Prize

+## Best Accessibility Hack -- Track Prize
+Writing books is a long process, and writers may spend hours in front of the computer.
+Some may easily get tired, and some may have visual impairments.
+This project aims to help writers to write stories more efficiently, so we also want to make sure that this project is accessible to everyone.

+The children group is one of the least patient groups, letting accomplish book become less intimating can potentially help children to focus.
+Particularly for the attention deficit hyperactivity disorder (ADHD) group, they may have a lot of creative ideas but haven't had chances to write them out.
+We want Saga to support them actualize this goal.

 ## What's next for Saga
 ### More approaches to outlining [Reference: writers.com](https://writers.com/how-to-write-a-story-outline)